Skip to content

 [1] Pour plate method

 As explained above, the sample is diluted successively with sterile water.
-The agar medium is maintained in molten state at 45° C. One ml of each dilution is added to each sterile Petri dish to which is then poured 9 ml of sterile, cool agar medium.
-The contents are thoroughly mixed, and allowed to solidify.
-The are incubated at suitable temperature.
-After few days, different kinds of micro grow as separate colonies.
-Cells from individual colony may be picked subculture.
+The agar medium is maintained in a molten state at 45° C. One ml of each dilution is added to each sterile Petri dish which is then poured with 9 ml of sterile, cool agar medium.
+The contents are thoroughly mixed and allowed to solidify.
+They are incubated at a suitable temperature.
+After a few days, different kinds of micro grow as separate colonies.
+Cells from individual colonies may be picked subcultures.

 BSc 2nd Year Methods in Microbiology Notes Study Material